Cycloaddition: Thermal cycloadditions and their stereochemistry

 Thermal cycloadditions are those cycloadditions where the reactants are in the ground electronic state.
 They usually have (4n + 2) π electrons participating in the starting material, for some integer n.
 These reactions occur for reasons of orbital symmetry in a suprafacial-suprafacial (syn/syn stereochemistry) in most cases.
 Very few examples of antarafacial-antarafacial (anti/anti stereochemistry) reactions have also been reported.
 There are a few examples of thermal cycloadditions which have 4n π electrons (for example the [2 + 2]-cycloaddition).
-These proceed in a suprafacial-antarafacial sense (syn/anti stereochemistry), such as the cycloaddition reactions of ketene and allene derivatives, in which the orthogonal set of p orbitals allows the reaction to proceed via a crossed transition state, although the analysis of these reactions as [π2s + π2a] is controversial.
+These proceed in a suprafacial-antarafacial sense (syn/anti stereochemistry), such as the cycloaddition reactions of ketene and allene derivatives, in which the orthogonal set of p orbitals allows the reaction to proceed via a crossed transition state.
+Due to the involvement of an orthogonal orbital, this is classified as a pseudopericyclic reaction, to which the Woodward-Hoffmann rules do not apply to.
 Strained alkenes like trans-cycloheptene derivatives have also been reported to react in an antarafacial manner in [2 + 2]-cycloaddition reactions.

-Doering (in a personal communication to Woodward) discovered that heptafulvalene and tetracyanoethylene can react in a suprafacial-antarafacial [14 + 2]-cycloaddition.
-This result was later confirmed and extended by Erden and Kaufmann, who reported the suprafacial-antarafacial cycloaddition of heptafulvalene with N-phenyltriazolinedione.
+Doering (in a personal communication to Woodward) reported that heptafulvalene and tetracyanoethylene can react in a suprafacial-antarafacial [14 + 2]-cycloaddition.
+However, this reaction was later found to be stepwise, as it also produced the Woodward-Hoffmann forbidden suprafacial-suprafacial product under kinetic conditions.

+Erden and Kaufmann had previously found that the cycloaddition of heptafulvalene and N-phenyltriazolinedione also gave both suprafacial-antarafacial and suprafacial-suprafacial products, consistent with the stepwise nature of the analogous tetracyanoethylene reaction.